Current Work

 shot dead while "hunting"

-a carless accident.
+in a careless accident.

 Revenge of the Cats.